 - United Kingdom - Malmesbury Office

-Dyson is growing fast and our ambition is huge - more categories, more locations and more people.
+Dyson is a global technology enterprise.
+We solve the problems others choose to ignore, with surprising new inventions that defy convention and simply work better.
+We’re growing fast and our ambition is huge – more categories, more locations and more people.

-We start with an engineering mindset and different thinking, then continuously refine our ideas, unwilling to compromise until we’ve found a better way.
+We push the boundaries of what others have defined as possible.
+Our approach starts with an engineering mindset and different thinking.
+Then we continuously refine our ideas – unwilling to compromise and driven by an obsession for finding a better way.

 Dyson’s interest in researching and developing energy storage technologies started more than a decade ago, when it became apparent that the full potential of our DDM motors were starting to be held back by commercially available batteries.
 Fast-forward to 2021, and we now have over 100 scientists and engineers working on battery R&D across our labs in the UK, US and Singapore.